DIBO7/TheIbrahim7/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a new startup which will not fail like the ones in the past.
+- 🔭 I’m currently working on a new startup (which will not fail like the ones in the past).
 I know I said this the last time but this it is true.
-PS: I also said that the last time
+PS: I also said that the last time!!

-- 🌱 I’m currently learning - Machine Learning fro Prof. Andrew Ng
+- 🌱 I’m currently learning - Machine Learning from Prof. Andrew Ng

-- 👯 I’m looking to collaborate on - Projects that I can utilize my python, Javascript, Django, ReactJS or newly acquired machine learning skills and improve my competency of course.
+- 👯 I’m looking to collaborate on - projects that I can utilize my python, Javascript, Django, ReactJS or newly acquired machine learning skills and improve my competency of course.

-- 🤔 I’m looking for help with quite a number of things. **I really need a mentor**
+- 🤔 I’m looking for help with quite a number of things. **I want a mentor** (remote also works)!

 - 💬 Ask me about Django, ReactJs or tech related stuff.
 You can also ask me about the maritime industry.
 I am a seafarer. programming is my side thing but I love it som much, I do it almost every time.
 PS: If you need help with Django or React, I should be able to help you out.